iasonasxrist/react-dotnet-aks-project/README.md

 ## Overview

-This project demonstrates a shared database architecture with range-based partitioning using ASP.NET Core, PostgreSQL, and a Movies API.
+This project demonstrates a shared database architecture with range-based partitioning using ASP.NET Core, MSSQL, and a Movies API.
 In this scenario, the partitioning is based on the `Id` of the `Movie` entity.
 This might be used to ensure data is distributed evenly across partitions, particularly if the `Id` values are generated in a sequential manner.

 ## Architecture